Existence of a Radner equilibrium in a model with transaction costs: Discrete-Time Equilibrium

 We consider a discrete-time infinite time horizon Radner equilibrium without a risky asset.
 There is a single consumption good, which we take to be the numeraire.
 Time is divided into intervals $[t_n,t_{n+1})$, $n\geq 0$, where $t_n:=n \Delta$ and $\Delta>0$.
 An annuity, denoted by $A$, is in one-net supply and is available to trade with an exogenously specified proportional transaction cost $\lambda\in[0,1)$.
 One share in the annuity delivers consumption units at a rate of one per unit time over all future time intervals.
 Thus, a share in the annuity will deliver $\Delta$ consumption units over each time interval $[t_n,t_{n+1})$.

 The risk-free rate $r>0$ will be determined endogenously in equilibrium using the equilibrium annuity values.
-We will focus on equilibria allowing for constant, positive interest rates.
+We will focus on equilibria allowing for constant, positive interest rates even though our definition of equilibrium does not exclude general interest rates.
 The annuity dynamics are given by